Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 #### Create a storage account
 1. Log on to the [Azure Preview Portal].

-2. In the jumpbar, click **New** and select **Data + Storage** then **Storage Account**
+1. In the jumpbar, click **New** and select **Data + Storage** then **Storage Account**

-3. Choose **Classic** for the deployment model and click on **create**
+1. Choose **Classic** for the deployment model and click on **create**

-4. Enter the name of your choice (i.e. "*mystorageaccountname*" for the account name and select your resource group, subscription,... then click on "Create"
+1. Enter the name of your choice (i.e. "*mystorageaccountname*" for the account name and select your resource group, subscription,... then click on "Create"

-5. Once the account is created, find it in the resources blade and write down the primary connection string for it to configure the worker role
+1. Once the account is created, find it in the resources blade and write down the **Primary Key** for it as well as the storage account name you chose to configure the worker role

 #### Get a twitter app consumer and access information
 1. In a browser, go to https://apps.twitter.com/

-2. Login with your twitter account
+1. Login with your twitter account

-3. Click on "Create New App" button and follow instructions
+1. Click on "Create New App" button and follow instructions

-4. In the **Keys and Access Tokens** tab, read and write down the various keys and tokens
+1. Go to the **Keys and Access Tokens** tab and generate an access token and access token secret by clicking the "Generate My Access Token and Token Secret" button

+1. Write down the Consumer Key (API Key), Consumer Secret (API Secret), Access Token, and Access Token Secret.

 #### Deploy the worker role
 The sample uses a worker role to trigger alerts back on devices through IoT Hub.